-The Faculty of Human Sciences (FHS) of Charles University in Prague offers Master and Ph.D. programs in philosophy in German.
-The focus is on the interdisciplinary and intercultural networking of philosophy: Against the background of basic questions on phenomenological philosophy, philosophical anthropology, and contemporary philosophy, the courses deal with analyzes of epochal thresholds, intercultural philosophy, the philosophy of art and the interdisciplinary project of an ecological philosophy. to open up new perspectives on fundamental questions of economics as well as ecology.
-In this orientation, the courses are also of interest to all those who deal with cultural studies and theories of cultures.
+The Faculty of Humanities of Charles University, Prague offers German Master and Ph.D. programs in German and French philosophy.
+The focus is on the interdisciplinary and intercultural networking of philosophy.
+Against the background of basic questions on phenomenological philosophy, philosophical anthropology, and contemporary philosophy, the courses deal with analyses of epochal thresholds, intercultural philosophy, the philosophy of art and the interdisciplinary project of ecological philosophy.
+Because of this wide spectrum, the courses are also of interest to all those who deal with cultural studies and theories of cultures.
 The central concern is not simply to presuppose concepts of 'culture', but to question them philosophically.

 Description of verification and evaluation criteria

 - Send us a letter of motivation and an academic article written by you in German (e.g. your bachelor thesis or an already published article) before the registration deadline.
 The text should be at least 15 pages long and serves as proof of your knowledge, your abilities and your talent for the study of philosophy.
 The decision as to whether the submitted application documents meet the stated requirements lies with the Dean of the Faculty.

 - Send us a notarized copy of your bachelor's degree.
 If you have obtained your degree outside the Czech Republic, you must have it officially nostrified by the Czech Ministry of Education or send your documents for an official recognition process conducted by the faculty itself.
 More on the process of recognition/nostrification can be found on the Faculty website.

 Admission to Master's studies is conditioned by a completed Bachelor's education confirmed by a school-leaving certificate.
 The applicant must also submit all of the relevant documents to their application.